nanotheorygroup/kaldo-examples/machine_learning_potentials/README.md

 - `cesium_lead_bromide_NEP_TDEP:`
 This example illustrates how to perform thermal transport simulation for a cubic cesium lead bromide system (5 atom per cell) with [TDEP](https://tdep-developers.github.io/tdep/) and [GPUMD](https://gpumd.org/) packages as force calculator.
 - `gallium_arsenide_orb-v3_ORBCalculator:`
-This example illustrates how to perform thermal transport simulation for a gallium arsenide (2 atoms per cell) system using [Orb](https://github.com/orbital-materials/orb-model) as force calculator.
+This example illustrates how to perform thermal transport simulation for a gallium arsenide (2 atoms per cell) system using [Orb](https://github.com/orbital-materials/orb-model) package as force calculator.
 - `magnesium_oxide_MatterSim-v1-1M_mattersimcalculator:`
 This example illustrates how to model thermal expansion coefficients for a magnesium oxide (2 atoms per cell) system using [MatterSim](https://github.com/microsoft/mattersim) package as force calculator.
 - `silicon_MatterSim-v1-1M_mattersimcalculator:`